CHINATOWN, SINGAPORE TRAVEL GUIDE | TOURIST ATTRACTIONS

 Chinatown is great fun especially if you are shopping casually for junky souvenirs.
 I just bought few souvenir items for fear of excess baggage.
 Just like in any other souvenir alleys, you can bargain for prices.

 As for the other things that you may do.
 For shopping, feel free to hover all the stalls and find the perfect bookshop.
 Herbal plants and medicine are also there, along with other local and international products.
 Temples and old heritage buildings are magnificent to explore too, be sure that you prepare enough time to roam around so that you can get the most out of your trip.
 Food chains and stalls from local to international cuisines are ready to fill your hungry tummy.
-For relaxation, go to nearby salons and massage homes, a great way to relax your tired feet from the walking.
-Activities including dance lessons, gym, and KTV restaurants are also being offered so that you can spend some quality time to be goofy with your friends.
+For relaxation, go to nearby salons and massage homes, a great way to relax your tired feet from walking.
+Activities including dance lessons, gym, and KTV restaurants are also being offered so that you can spend some quality time being goofy with your friends.
 Additionally, there are hotels nearby if you wish to spend the night in the buzzing and busy center of Chinatown.

 Visiting Chinatown is not just all about fun and enjoyment, but it is more of a form of immersion to the rich and diverse Chinese culture.
 What is the best way to learn their ways than to be there and take part?
 Be there and experience what the place has to offer.
 Well, all you need is the information about the place which I had shared with you and the courage to explore the beautiful Chinatown!
 Take care and enjoy!